-Perhaps the largest benefit of joining Alpha Sigma Kappa - Women in Technical Studies is the sisterhood.
+Perhaps the largest benefit of joining Alpha Sigma Kappa - Women in Technical Studies is the siblinghood.
 Having sisters to act as mentors and friends can be both rewarding and fun.
-We hold sisterhood events throughout the semester, such as going to an apple orchard, making tie-dye t-shirts, or having a bonfire.
+We hold siblinghood events throughout the semester, such as going to an apple orchard, making tie-dye t-shirts, or having a bonfire.
 On top of that, there is always someone there to grab lunch or coffee with.
-Sisters of Alpha Sigma Kappa become life long friends and stay in touch years after they graduate.
+Siblings of Alpha Sigma Kappa become life long friends and stay in touch years after they graduate.
 They've been bridesmaids, godparents, and most of all - best friends.

 Leadership opportunities are abound in sororities, and Alpha Sigma Kappa is no different.
-Our organization is a smaller group of women, which allows us to offer more opportunities for every Sister and even Candidates to become involved in running our chapter.
-Sisters may run for executive offices, hold appointed chair positions, and sit on committees, while Candidates may be their Candidate Class representative, and also sit on committees to plan important chapter events.
-We offer four year-round Executive Board positions including President, Vice President, Secretary, and Treasurer, as well as twelve semester-long chair positions.
+Our organization is a smaller group of women, which allows us to offer more opportunities for every Sibling and even Candidates to become involved in running our chapter.
+Siblings may run for executive offices, hold appointed chair positions, and sit on committees, while Candidates may be their Candidate Class representative, and also sit on committees to plan important chapter events.
+We offer six year-round Executive Board positions as well as several semester-long chair positions.
 Elections take place in December and May each year.

-Outside of academics, Candidates receive a Big Sister to help her learn about the sorority and begin to understand her role in it.
-Big Sisters, along with all the other members, provide help and guidance in every aspect of a sister's life - family, friends, school, jobs.
+Outside of academics, Candidates receive a Big to help them learn about the sorority and begin to understand their role in it.
+Bigs, along with all the other members, provide help and guidance in every aspect of a sibling's life - family, friends, school, jobs.

 Joining a sorority is a great way to get involved, especially if you take advantage of leadership roles.
 Alpha Sigma Kappa volunteers with various charities and works together on many philanthropy events.
 We are also involved with many science and engineering related activities throughout the year.